 - Complete and submit the BUSINESS OWNER/OPERATOR IDENTIFICATION, BUSINESS ACTIVITIES, FACILITY INFORMATION, TANK INFORMATION and MONITORING PLAN to the California Environmental Reporting System (CERS) Business Portal;

-- Comply with all Certified Unified Program Agency (CUPA) permitting requirements with County Fire Department Health Hazardous Materials Division and other Participating Agencies
+- Comply with all Certified Unified Program Agency (CUPA) permitting requirements with County Fire Department Health Hazardous Materials Division

 - For petroleum UST's, submit Certification of Financial Responsibility info to CERS;